marco262/my_wiki/data/onednd/subclass/thief.md

 As a Bonus Action, you can do one of the following:

 **Sleight of Hand.** Make a Dexterity (Sleight of Hand) check to pick a lock or disarm a trap with Thieves' Tools or to pick a pocket.
-**Use an Object.** Take the Use an Object action, or take the Magic action to use a magic item that requires that action.
+**Use an Object.** Take the Use an Object action, or take the [[glossary:Magic]] action to use a magic item that requires that action.

 ### 3rd Level: Second-Story Work